arbotics-llc/databot_ESP32/README.md

 your teacher friends to help support our continuing work!

 # Getting Started

 This is an Arduino library that you can download as a zip file and install manually or you can access it and install through the Arduino IDE Library manager (recommended method).
 The Arduino Library manager updates hourly so you can easily access and install the most current version through the IDE.
+Make sure you are using Arduino ESP32 package version V2.0.4

 # Contributing

 Email us at contact@databot.us.com if you are interested in contributing to the official library, providing awesome sample sketches for databot™, or have suggestions.
 Thanks for your support!

 # License

 This project is licensed under the GPL3 License - see the LICENSE.md file for details

 # Acknowledgments

 - The remarkable people at Arduino.cc who continue to innovate and drive the most inspirational community of users on the planet.
 - Sparkfun.com - a champion for the open source movement and a major resource for guidance and open source code that helped make databot possible.
 - Adafruit.com - a champion for electronics education and another major resource that helped databot come to fruition.
 - Dr. Sebastian Staacks and RWTH Aaachen University for the remarkable contribution of Phyphox to the global science education community.
 - And Many others who contributed code to the Arduino ecosystem.